Organic CBD Oil

 The next thing is the impact of the plant on the human health which is determined by the method that is used for farming.

 Effect on eco-system

 All living beings be it animals, plants or humans decompose to become part of the soil again.
 Therefore, this is another consideration made by USDA to determine how organic a plant is; they study the effect its components can have on the environment and ecosystem.

 Interaction with chemicals and other materials

-Anything that has been interfered by chemicals such as growth enhancers are no longer pure.
+Anything that has been interfered by chemicals such as growth enhancers is no longer pure.
 Its organic form has been over-layered by synthetic chemicals.
-This is a very important consideration that needs to be made.
-That is prior to certifying a plant or crop as ‘pure’ and organic.
+This is a critical consideration that needs to be made.
+That is before certifying a plant or crop as ‘pure’ and organic.
 If the crop or plant has interacted with chemicals, preservatives or any other contaminated materials on any level.
 It cannot be organic.